-The project is part of Back From The Brink which is supported by the Lottery Heritage Fund, The People’s Postcode Lottery and several other funders.
+The project was part of Back From The Brink supported by the Lottery Heritage Fund, The People’s Postcode Lottery and several other funders.

 The Ladybird spider project is a partnership between Buglife, Natural England, the Forestry Commission, Dorset Wildlife Trust, the RSPB, the Amphibian and Reptile Conservation Trust, Dudley Zoo, the British Arachnological Society, the National Trust, the Minstry of Defence, Life-Forms and Perenco.

 We are grateful to: Spider Eye animation studios, A.S.
 Butler Charitable Trust, Natural England, The Ernest Kleinwort Charitable Trust and the Veolia Environmental Trust for previously supporting this project.

 The project is also kindly supported by the project partners and by individual donations.
 And on-going work is supported by